ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

     --hardware`` showed that each socket is in NPS-4 configuration.

   Thus 8 is the number of MPI ranks which will be used in the calculation.
-- **Line 15** tells to use 16 OpenMP threads on MPI rank.
+- **Line 15** tells to use 16 OpenMP threads on each MPI rank.
 This ensures full usage of all cores in the given NUMA domain/MPI rank.
 - Finally, **line 16** specifies that threads should be mapped to the cores.

 This sample script will use a single node on Dardel: